marko-nikolic01/used-cars-data-analytics/README.md

 3. **`analyze_vehicle_prices_by_model.py`**: Analyzes vehicle prices based on the model.
 4. **`analyze_vehicle_offer_by_fuel_type_and_month.py`**: Studies vehicle offers by fuel type and the month they were listed.
 5. **`analyze_vehicle_damage_by_size.py`**: Analyzes vehicle damage based on the size of the vehicle.
+6. **`analyzevehiclepricedistribution`**: Analyzes overall price distribution and price distribution by year.
+7. **`analyzeownercountimpactondaysonmarket`**: Analyzes impact of previous owner count on day on market.

 These jobs help transform and enrich the data, making it ready for visualization, reporting, and advanced analysis in the **Curated Zone (Gold)**.

 ### Dashboards

 The transformed and enriched data in the **Curated Zone (Gold)** is presented and visualized using **Metabase**, an open-source business intelligence tool.
-For each of the five Spark jobs, a dedicated dashboard is created to visualize the key insights and metrics derived from the processed data.
+For each of the 10 Spark jobs, a dedicated dashboard is created to visualize the key insights and metrics derived from the processed data.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/62024e89-6f60-4ec7-b595-99dc22d3adad" width="200" alt="metabase-logo" />